Avianca El Salvador: Completion of merger and final flight

-Avianca and TACA completed their merger on May 21, 2013.
-On May 20, 2013, just before midnight (12:00 AM), TACA International began to remove all its signs bearing the TACA logo from airports across the US, Canada, Mexico, Central America, South America, and the Caribbean.
-However, most of the former TACA International Airbus and Embraer jets as well as the TACA Regional jets still have the TACA logo painted on it.
-These aircraft are expected to be painted with the Avianca logo at a later date.
-The last flight with the TACA callsign took place on May 20, 2013.
-The flight was TACA Flight 566 from Monseñor Óscar Arnulfo Romero International Airport in San Salvador to John F. Kennedy International Airport in New York City.
+Avianca and TACA completed their merger on 21 May 2013.
+The day prior, just before midnight, TACA International began to remove all its signs bearing the TACA logo from airports across the US, Canada, Mexico, Central America, South America, and the Caribbean.
+The last flight with the TACA callsign took place on 20 May 2013.
+The flight was TACA Flight 566 from El Salvador International Airport to John F. Kennedy International Airport in New York City.
 It departed San Salvador at 7:50 pm MST and landed in New York at 2:35 am EST. The flight landed two hours and thirty-five minutes after the official re-branding of the airlines; thus, the flight departed with the TACA callsign and landed with the Avianca callsign.
 The final official TACA flight to have the TACA callsign was TACA Flight 520 from San Salvador to Los Angeles.
-This flight departed at 7:20 pm MST and landed at 11:50 pm PDT.
-The first flight departing operated by Avianca El Salvador took place on May 21, 2013.
-The flight was Avianca El Salvador Flight 561 from San Francisco to San Salvador.
-The flight departed at 1:25 am PDT and landed at 7:55 am MST.
+This flight departed at 7:20 p.m.
+MST and landed at 11:50 pm PDT.
+The first flight departing operated by Avianca El Salvador took place on 21 May 2013.
+The flight was then Avianca El Salvador Flight 561 from San Francisco to San Salvador.
+The flight departed at 1:25 a.m.
+PDT and landed at 7:55 a.m.
+MST.
 This was followed by Avianca El Salvador Flight 521 from Los Angeles to San Salvador.
-This flight departed at 1:30 am PDT and landed at 7:30 am MST.
+This flight departed at 1:30 a.m.
+PDT and landed at 7:30 a.m.
+MST.